CityOfNewYork/patterns-cli/readme.md

 The CLI already configures PostCSS to inject Tailwindcss styles where the directives are included in the stylesheet.
 You may, however, want to further configure PostCSS, you can create a custom **./config/postcss.js** file to modify the PostCSS plugins used in your project.

-Additionally, you may want to create a Tailwindcss only distribution for the inclusion in other projects.
+Additionally, you may want to create a Tailwindcss only distribution for inclusion in other projects.
 This can be done by adding new distribution modules to the **./config/sass.js** configuration.
 The example below creates a CDN and browser friendly CSS file and a project friendly Sass file:

 ```javascript
 module.exports = [